General Education

 To complete the Skills component, students must successfully complete courses in the following content areas with a minimum overall GPA of 2.000 in courses taken at CSU Pueblo.
 Transfer courses are not computed within this GPA:

-Written Communication (2 courses): 6 credits
+Written Communication (2 courses; 1 from each area): 6 credits

 Quantitative Reasoning (1 course): 3 credits